 Conclusion

-Although project management is different from leadership, a successful project manager can develop leadership skills to become an effective leader.
+Although project management differs from leadership, a successful project manager can enhance their leadership abilities by enrolling in corporate leadership skills training, paving the way to becoming an effective leader.
 Organizations today need successful project managers.
 Understanding the difference between project management and leadership will enable project managers to utilize their innovative and creative skills to complement their project management abilities.
 Hence, every project manager leader knows there's always room for improvement.
 After all, they are at the top of the ladder because they are willing to climb in this competitive business world.